WealthWaveONE

 Paying after the due date hurts your credit score and can accrue late fees.
 A good credit score can open opportunities to get lower interest rates on loans, like mortgages.

-There are 2 tips to paying on time.
-You should set up automatic payments or you should consider setting alarms on your cell phone.
+Here are 2 tips to paying on time.
+You should set up automatic payments, and you should consider setting alarms on your phone.
 Whatever it takes to make sure you’re never late.

 If you have balances on multiple credit cards, pay down the total balance one card at a time.
 You should pay off the smallest balance - OR - the highest interest rate first.
 Whichever you choose, you should pay more than the minimum payment and as much as possible within your budget.